FabioPlunser/SWE/README.md

     For this to work you have to install `pre-commit` on your system (with pip) and then execute `pre-commit install` in the root of this repo.
 After that the pre-commit hooks should automatically run before you commit.

-    You can install the test hooks with the `./install_hooks.sh` script.

 - Backend
-    Backend is a Spring Boot Application, gradle and maven are configured.
+    The Backend is a Spring Boot Application, for which gradle as well as maven are configured.
     To run the application execute `gradle bootRun` or `mvn spring-boot:run` in the `backend` directory.

-    For automatic reloading of the application you can use `gradle assemble -t` in one terminal and `gradle bootRun` in another terminal.
+	The Backend requires a MySQL Database to be reachable using the Credentials given in the `application.yml`.

 - Frontend
-    Frontend is Svelte.js Application, that uses npm. **pnpm is recommended** To start the dev server execute `pnpm dev` in the `frontend` directory.
+    The Frontend is a Svelte.js Application, that uses npm. **pnpm is recommended** To start the dev server execute `pnpm dev` in the `frontend` directory.

 - Accesspoint
-    Accesspoint is a Raspberry PI that is reachable via SSH, url and credentials are secret to the contributors.
+    The Accesspoint is a Raspberry Pi that is run using a Python Script.

 - Sensorstation
-    Sensorstation is a Arduino 33 IOT that is connected to the raspberry pi via USB (for development).
+    The Sensorstation is an Arduino 33 BLE that is programmed using [Platform IO](https://platformio.org/).
-    So that multiple people can work and test the Arduino code.

-### Deployment
-- Docker
-    Backend, Frontend and Database are deployed using docker-compose.

 ## License

 This project is licensed under the [GPLv3 license].